 These base images are used as the foundation for your additional changes to run your application.
 For example, in this scenario, we require NGINX to be configured and running on the system before we can deploy our static HTML files.
 As such we want to use NGINX as our base image.

 Dockerfile's are simple text files with a command on each line.
-To define a base command we use the command FROM <image-name>:<tag>
+To define a base image we use the instruction FROM <image-name>:<tag>

 Task: Creating a Dockerfile

 The first line of the Dockerfile should be FROM nginx:1.11-alpine